Rsync Command in Linux.

 Rsync with Non-standard SSH Port

 Rsync uses the default port 22 over SSH to communicate with the remote host.
 Most Linux system users set the default SSH port to a non-standard port for security reasons.
-If such a case, you must specify a SSH port to connect rsync command on a non-standard port.
+In such a case, you must specify a SSH port to connect rsync command on a non-standard port.

 If SSH on the remote host is listening on a port other than the default 22, specify the port using the -e option to.